 Open up the double-fold bias tape all the way and find the narrower side.
 Pin the edges of the bias tape to the raw edges of the fabric, right sides together.
 Sew the bias tape in place along the fold.

-Now, fold the bias tape back up and flip it over to encase the unfinished edge.
+Now, fold the bias tape back up over the seam and flip it over to encase the unfinished edge.
+Make sure the loose raw edge is turned back under on the original fold.
 Press and pin it in place.
-Sew it about 1/8 inch from the edge on the opposite side of the first line of stitching.
+Edgestitch very close to the edge of the tape on the opposite side of the first line of stitching.